macguirerintoul/v4.macguire.me/content/projects/forecast.md

 ---
 title: Forecast
-for: Fun!
+for: Fun
-description: "To-do app with 'smart' prioritization"
+description: "Find to-do list tranquility; Forecast helps you decide what to work on."
 featured: true
 imagePath: Forecast/images/featured
 date: 2021-02-22
 year: 2021
-order: 1
+order: 2
 published: true
 url: https://forecast.macguire.me
 tags: ['Design', 'Development']
 roles: ['Interaction Design', 'Visual Design', 'Software Development']
 tools: ['Sketch', 'Electron', 'Vue']
 summary: "Forecast is a simple app that helps people stay organized by counting down to due dates and events.
-The items that need to be done soonest are shown first, and users can make decisions about what to work on based on how much time they have left."
+Showing the available time for each task helps users decide what to work on right now."
 ---

 import Showcase from '~/components/Showcase'